YW-Zhang94/CNN_Local_SWS_f/Readme.txt

 Data, in the paper (Zhang and Gao, 2024), should be download from figshare (https://figshare.com/articles/dataset/CNN_Local_SWS_f/24714855) and unzip under ~/data.

-All sac files must be stored at:
+All SAC files must be stored at:
 ~/data/SWS_trace/stname_NW/EQ12345678901/stname_NW.n

+SAC header should contain:
+        b: Beginning value of the independent variable.
+        o: Event origin time (seconds relative to reference time).
+        f: end of time window (just for training).

 stname_NW:
         stname is station name.
 If station name is less than 6 character, shoud be filled by 'x'.